 NOTE: If your employer is audited, it could extend the processing time up to a year and a half.

-Under normal circumstances, the I-140 petition takes about 4 to 6 months to process without premium processing.
+According to USCIS data, the I-140 petition takes about 7.6 months to process without premium processing.
 However, if the USCIS sees that your priority date will not be current for some time, your petition may be pushed back to a date that is closer to your priority date and may take closer to 12 months to process.
 If your employer uses premium processing, the I-140 will be processed and receive a decision within 15 calendar days.

 The wait time for your priority date varies depending on your country of origin.
-However, for most countries, there is only a wait time of a few months.
+However, for most countries, there is a wait time of 2 years.
 It will also depend on whether you are going to adjust your status in the U.S. or use consular processing outside the U.S. Each of these two routes has its own processing times and requirements.

-Though consular processing may be the faster option in some situations, there is also the possibility of being faced with administrative processing, which may increase the overall wait time.
-However, adjustment of status has the possibility of being delayed as well.
-Your best bet is to work closely with an immigration attorney to help you choose the best route for your case.
+Though consular processing may be the faster option in some situations, it carries the risk of administrative processing, which may increase the overall wait time.
+However, adjustment of status also has the possibility of delays.
+We recommend you work closely with an immigration attorney to help you choose the best route for your case.

-As of October 2023, it may also take 1 to 3 years for your I-485 to be processed.
+According to USCIS data (FY 2025), the processing time for I-485 employment-based adjustment of status applications is 6.9 months.
 Unfortunately, there is no way to expedite this processing time.
 Sometimes, it may also take longer depending on the service center in charge of your case.
 To get the most accurate sense of your I-485 processing time, please use the USCIS processing time tool.

 Enter your specific form into the fields and your field office/service center processing your case, then click “Get Processing Time.”